nikosuenderhauf/roboticvisionchallenges/index.md

 # News

+  **May 2019:** We will organise a workshop at IROS 2019 on the topic of [The Importance of Uncertainty in Deep Learning for Robotics](iros2019).
+Stay tuned for further details.

   **January 2019:** We are happy to announce that CVPR 2019 is hosting our [workshop](cvpr2019).
 Participants of our Robotic Vision [object detection challenge](https://competitions.codalab.org/competitions/20940) will present their approaches and results, and we will announce the competition winners at the workshop.

   **December 2018:** We released our first Robotic Vision [object detection challenge](https://competitions.codalab.org/competitions/20940), requiring object detection on video data and rewarding accurate estimates of spatial and semantic uncertainty.